-Are you seeking a travel and tourism copywriter?
-As an experienced copywriter (and seasoned independent traveller) I can help when you don’t have the time, specialist skills or inclination to write your own travel copy
+Are you seeking an expert travel and tourism copywriter?
+As an experienced copywriter (and seasoned independent traveller) I help when you don’t have the time, specialist skills or inclination to write your own travel copy

 We should talk, because I’ve got the words, the wanderlust and the travel-worn boots to bring your travel marketing to life…

 If you're looking for a skilled travel copywriter to accompany you on your next promotional journey, my skills and experience can help.
 Maybe you can write your own copy but haven't got the time?
 Or you don't enjoy writing?
 Or you simply have too many other tasks to focus on in your large or small travel business.